MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

 ## Deploy WLS on Azure

 Provision a WebLogic Server by following the steps in [What are solutions for running Oracle WebLogic Server on Azure Virtual Machines?](https://aka.ms/arm-oraclelinux-wls).
 Both "Deploy Oracle WebLogic Server With Administration Server on a Single Node" and "Deploy Oracle WebLogic Server Cluster on Microsoft Azure IaaS" are compatible with Elastic on Azure.
-This tutorial will use [WebLogic on VM](https://aka.ms/wls-vm-admin) as an example.
+This tutorial uses [WebLogic on VM](https://aka.ms/wls-vm-admin) as an example.

 > [!NOTE]
-> The default VM size may not have sufficient memory for WLS.
+> The default VM size may not have sufficient memory for Elastic agent.
 Ensure the selected VM size has at least 2.5 GB of memory, with `Standard_A2_v2` as a minimum.

 After filling in required information, clicking **Create** will initiate the WLS deployment on Azure, which typically takes about 30 minutes.
 After deployment, go to **Outputs** and record the value of **adminConsoleURL**, which is the URL for accessing the Administration Console.